hbjORbj/interview_prep_javascript/README.md

-# Review of Fundamental Algorithms
+# Study of Fundamental Algorithms

 You all know how exciting and fun algorithms are.
 Let's dive into it! <br/>